-On 4 November 2015 in Paris, the international education community adopted the Education 2030 Framework for Action, the foundation that will anchor global efforts to achieve Sustainable Development Goal 4 (SDG 4).
-This marked the end of a crucial process that began many months ago with national, regional and global consultations, leading to the commitment made in May 2015 at the World Education Forum in Incheon to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” (Incheon Declaration).
+On 4 November 2015 in Paris, the international education community adopted the Education 2030 Framework for Action, the foundation that will anchor global efforts to achieve Sustainable Development Goal 4 (SDG4).
+This marked the end of a crucial process that included national, regional, and global consultations, leading to the commitment made in May 2015 at the World Education Forum in Incheon to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” (Incheon Declaration).

-The Framework for Action (FFA) is the roadmap to lead the international community and national governments in their efforts to achieve SDG 4 over the next 15 years.
+The Framework for Action (FFA) is the roadmap to lead the international community and national governments in their efforts to achieve SDG4 until 2030.
 It guides all actors working at country, regional, and global level to work in synergy towards a common goal.
 And it provides a set of indicative strategies- ‘different recipes’- to support the achievement of targets to be adapted by each country.

 In particular the FFA: